crux82/dats/README.md

 These commands can be executed sequentially or in parallel.
 If executed in parallel, we suggest to use a different GPU index for each command.
 After the execution, 5 directories will be created in output: sst5_10_output_seedX, where X will have the value of a specific random seed.

-To compute the performances with the average, as reported in the paper, please use the script in dats/utils/compute_experiments_performance.py, with:
+To compute the performances with the average, as reported in the paper, please use the script in dats/utils/compute_experiments_performance.py.
+For example:

 ```
 python ../dats/utils/compute_experiments_performance.py --experiment-dirs sst5_50_output_seed1/bert-base-uncased_10epbert_5e-5lr_0.00simbert_5e-5bartlr/ sst5_50_output_seed2/bert-base-uncased_10epbert_5e-5lr_0.00simbert_5e-5bartlr/ sst5_50_output_seed3/bert-base-uncased_10epbert_5e-5lr_0.00simbert_5e-5bartlr/ sst5_50_output_seed4/bert-base-uncased_10epbert_5e-5lr_0.00simbert_5e-5bartlr/ sst5_50_output_seed5/bert-base-uncased_10epbert_5e-5lr_0.00simbert_5e-5bartlr/